 If your veterinarian wants to put your pet under anesthesia to implant the chip, you will have to drop him or her off in the morning.
 If they are awake for the procedure, they will feel a pinch.
 If they struggle, they could cause themselves more pain.
 If you expect your pet will struggle, you may want to consider anesthesia.

-Don’t worry–our compassionate staff will provide gentle, loving care for your pet, before, during, and after the procedure.
+Don’t worry–our compassionate staff will provide gentle, loving care for your pet, before, during, and after their microchipping in Nashville.

 When Can My Pet Get a Microchip?